extrange/chanel/docs/trips/2023-04-07-japan-hiking.md

 **Chanel's Journal**

 Today was the most scenic trail out of all the 4 days.
 For breakfast, Chanel failed making the polenta and burnt the pot so we settled with granola instead.
 We walked along the ridge with pretty views of the mountain and path.
 We encountered a pair of Caucasian females at least 6 times on the route to ensanzo hut.
 We overtake them during descents and they overtook us during ascents because Chanel was too tired by then.
 We reached Daitenso hut at around 12pm after many false hope that it was around the corner.
 We had tofu and rice paper noodles for lunch before starting our climb down and up to the final hut.
 Nicholas found a quiet corner spot for our tent and we took pictures of the sunset.
 Chanel huddled in Nicholas' jacket while waiting for him.
 We had failed ramen pasta and toasted chocolate marshmallows for dinner.
-Nicholas did a smart double boil for thr chocolate to save clean up.
+Nicholas did a smart double boil for the chocolate to save clean up.

 Boil water first before throwing it powder/carbs.